johnliu0/tetro/README.md

 The game generates many instances of the genetic algorithm which control their own Tetris instance.
 At the end of each generation, when all Tetris instances have lost, the weights in the AIs are cross-overed and mutated to create a new generation of Tetris AIs.

 ## File structure
-The main file is in `tetro.py`.
-The AI logic is found under `ai.py`.
-The Tetris game implementation itself is in `tetris.py`.
-Tetromino data is stored in `tetromino.py`.
-Specifications for game properties and tetrominos can be found under `data/properties.txt` and `data/weights.txt`.
-The highest scoring AI of each generation will be recorded in `data/weights.txt`.
-There you can find the generation it belonged to, its weights, and how many lines it cleared.
+- `tetro.py`: Main file.
+- `ai.py`: AI logic.
+- `tetris.py`: Tetris game implementation.
+- `tetromino.py`: Tetromino logic.
+- `data/properties.txt`: Specifications for game properties.
+- `data/weights.txt`: Information about the highest scoring AI of each generation.